kuiperzone/AvantGarde/README.md

 Moreover, if your project is a class library, it will be necessary to specify a relevant application project before previews can be generated.

+Normally, Avant Garde will detect the Avalonia version from your project `.csproj` file.
+There are certain instances when your project may not include the Avalonia package directly, but instead reference another class library which does.
+In this case, you must set the Avalonia version yourself which must be installed in your development environment.

 ### Preview Options ###